 With enough supply of red blood cells, the circulation of oxygen and removal of carbon dioxide in the body becomes more efficient.
-A healthy blood circulation is crucial in the baby’s overall development.
+Healthy blood circulation is crucial in the baby’s overall development.
 It is the same way for good bacteria for babies.

 Our digestive tract, predominantly our large intestines, contains the probiotic Lactobacillus.
 Lactobacilli aid in digestion helps prevent diarrhea, promotes lesser bouts of colic and inhibits ts the growth of harmful pathogens in the infant’s gut.
 Lactobacillus also stimulate the baby immune system and helps reduce the risk of atopic eczema.
 These good bacteria strain also helps break down sugar more efficiently.